open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 For example, the most common form of head sampling is [Consistent Probability Sampling](/docs/specs/otel/trace/tracestate-probability-sampling/#consistent-probability-sampling).
-This may also be referred to as Deterministic Sampling.
+This is also be referred to as Deterministic Sampling.
 In this case, a sampling decision is made based on the trace ID and the desired percentage of traces to sample.
 This ensures that whole traces are sampled - no missing spans - at a consistent rate, such as 5% of all traces.